Introduction: Drug & Alcohol Intervention

 In general, the appropriate time for an intervention is all-important and needs planning.
 Still, at the same time, the person’s life is very unstable, so opportunities present themselves quite frequently.

-Message of the Intervention
+What is the Message of the Intervention

 The intention should be clear.
 It should be unwavering.
 The family should express concern but not sympathize.
 Sympathy is a form of agreement and can backfire by justifying drug addiction or alcoholism.
 So, you should avoid it at all times, instead, show concern.